sciactive/nymph/README.md

 // Creating relationships is also easy. async function createBlogPostComment(post, body) {
   if (!(post instanceof BlogPost)) {
-    throw new Error('post should be a BlogPost object!');
+    throw new Error("post should be a BlogPost object!");
   }

   const comment = new Comment();